radiantearth/stac-spec/collection-spec/collection-spec.md

 It is recommended to only use multiple temporal extents if a union of them would then include a large uncovered time span (e.g. only having data for the years 2000, 2010 and 2020).

-Each inner array consists of exactly two dates and times.
+Each inner array consists of exactly two dates and times, each in UTC.
 Each date and time MUST be formatted according to [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).
 The temporal reference system is the Gregorian calendar.